 \section{Initial conditions for inflation}

-The main problem of the old Big Bang theory was that the cosmological evolution was supposed to be approximately adiabatic, and the total number of particles in the universe was supposed to be approximately conserved, changing by no more than one or two orders of magnitude.
+The primary issue with the old Big Bang theory was that cosmological evolution was supposed to be approximately adiabatic, and the total number of particles in the universe was supposed to be approximately conserved, changing by no more than one or two orders of magnitude.
 From this fact, one could show that at the Planckian time $t = O(1)$ when the density of the hot universe was Planckian $\rho = O(1)$, it consisted of about $10^{{90}}$ causally disconnected parts of a Planckian size $l = O(1)$, each of which contained only $O(1)$ elementary particles.
 In this situation, large-scale homogeneity and isotropy of the universe would appear miraculous, and the origin of the exponentially large number of particles of the universe would seem equally mysterious.

 To explain how inflationary theory solves this problem, let us consider a closed universe of the smallest initial size $l = O(1)$, which emerges in a state with the Planck density $\rho = O(1)$.
 So far, this is very similar to the assumptions made in the Big Bang theory.
 The major difference is that now, instead of considering $10^{{90}}$ parts of the universe with such properties, it is sufficient to consider one such tiny Planckian-size domain.